Introduction

 The Intersection of Data Science and Business Analytics

 The union of business analytics and data science produces an effective synergy.
-Business analytics is focused on understanding data in order to enhance the improvement of business Data science offers predictive and prescriptive capabilities by using sophisticated algorithms and machine learning.
+Business analytics is focused on understanding data in order to enhance the improvement of business.
+Data science offers predictive and prescriptive capabilities by using sophisticated algorithms and machine learning.

 Data Acquisition and Integration